Commitment to Quality

 It is our mission to provide, in a community-based setting, the highest quality health care to Boston’s northern suburbs.
 By doing so we strive to become the health care system of choice in the region for you and your family.
 By openly sharing the recognition we receive and our quality rankings, we hope it demonstrates to you our commitment to quality care.
 We take the recognition we receive and our quality rankings very seriously.
 Constantly monitoring our results and using them as a guide for how we can improve the services we provide to you and your family.

 Becoming an Informed Healthcare Consumer

 Where you decide to receive your health care is an important decision.
-Often times you consider many factors including: location, convenience, access to the latest technology and access to highly trained physicians and clinical teams.
+Often times you consider many factors including: location, convenience and access to the latest technology and highly trained physicians.
 One thing that you and your doctor should always consider carefully is the quality of care provided -- selecting providers that repeatedly demonstrate their commitment to quality.
 Does your choice have a proven record of providing the most appropriate and effective care?
 Is the care accessible to you when you need it?
 Are they focused on your particular needs?
 Now, with the wide array of information available on quality care, it is Hallmark Health System’s commitment to help you determine which are the most reliable sources of information and help you understand this information so you can become an informed healthcare consumer.

 Quality Initiative: In the Spotlight